7 Neuroscience Benefits of Virtual, Instructor-Led Training (VILT) for Sales Teams

 #2: Chunking and Spacing

 Instead of cramming all of a training into one or two days, VILT programs take advantage of how the brain works and how sellers learn.
 For example, our training uses short video lessons that can be watched as needed.
-We’ve also grouped our training into six modules to focus on one specific area of digital selling at a time.
+We’ve also grouped our training into six phases to focus on one specific area of digital selling at a time.

 At Vengreso we deliver training in small chunks, delivered over the course of 15 weeks to ensure that the learning sticks and sellers are able to apply the new techniques.